woojoo666/arcana-notes/notes9.md

 * how does it compare to the original syntax, `someTemplate.(args)`?
 * what if we had a list of calls: `( fn.(1), fn.(2), fn.(3) )` vs `( fn(1)(), fn(2)(), fn(3)() )`

+* note that cloning can sometimes use `()`, so it might get a lil confusing
+* eg if you clone `someModifierPrototype()` it might look like you're calling it
+* though there is still technically no ambiguity, because you would never do these empty clones for templates

+* the syntax can get a little ugly in cases like this

+		joe: Student("Joe", "Harvard", do console.log(this.greeting)())

+* what if we used an arrow?

+		joe: Student("Joe", "Harvard", do console.log(this.greeting)→)

+* once you type `->` it will automatically shrink to `→`
+* kinda like how `...foo` shrinks to `…foo`

 ### state vars and insertion